-The two different current states corresponding to the same drain and gate voltages, seen also on $I-V{SD}$ characteristics shown in Fig. 2 are essential for Z-RAM functionality [4].
+The two different current states corresponding to the same drain and gate voltages, seen also on $I{DS}-V{DS}$ characteristics shown in Fig. 2 are essential for Z-RAM functionality [9].
 We are now analyzing the physical reasons for these two different current states.

 Fig. 3 displays the potential profile from the source to the drain electrode cut in the middle of the silicon body, for two different current states corresponding to the same source and drain voltage.
 In the low current state the potential has a large barrier under the gate preventing the current flowing from the source to the drain.
 On the contrary, in the high current state the potential is nearly flat in the source-gate region, and the transistor is opened.
 Such a difference in potential profiles is due to different charge distributions in the system shown in Fig. 4.
 In the state with low current the electron concentration in the channel is small and he majority carrier concentration (holes) is small too (Fig. 4).
 In the state with high current one naturally has a higher electron concentration in the channel.
+More important, the hole concentration in the channel has also increased as shown in Fig. 4.
+The hole concentration in the channel is higher close to the gates, in agreement with [9].
+Holes are generated close to the drain region due to impact ionization.
+The electric field in the channel close to the drain region drives generated holes in the body region where they accumulate.
+This accumulated positive charge pins down the conduction band to the potential in the source and opens the transistor.